imhufa/fluf/readme.md

 1. install .NET [elevated powershell]:
 > [!WARNING]
-> if you dont know how to run powershell. dude.dudette, just stop. go back to your videogame.
+> if you dont know how to run powershell. dude/dudette, just stop. go back to your videogame.

 ```console
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force